 Research relating to effective practices in undergraduate mathematics programs has found that the faculty that implement effective practices usually express a common attitude of not being satisfied with the current program (Tucker, 1996).
 The practice of assessing and working toward alleviating this dissatisfaction was called continuous program planning by Briggs et al. (2003).
 Continuous program planning involves the constant examination of a program by its faculty followed by adaptations to features such as curriculum.
-Such adaptations attempt to bring about positive change for those served.
-The ongoing focus on program planning allows for adaptations that respond to emerging needs.
+Such adaptations that respond to emerging needs.
 These are group efforts that are maintainable even with busy faculty schedules because the allocation of dedicated time is a component of the planning.
 Through this collective responsibility opportunities for improvement frequently appear as described by Briggs et al. (2003, p.
 371):